UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 3.7.2.1.
 Timer (design phase#1)

-This lab is for developing & testing a Timer circuit organised as in P8 (datapath & control unit).
+This laboratory project is for adapting a basic timer circuit organised as in P8 (datapath & control unit) to a uC PIC18F4520.
 Timer's datapath is conceived as a RAM variable driven by an external CLK (50 Hz) signal connected to an external interrup (INT0).
-This external CLK is the time-base of the application defining a time resolution of 20 ms.
+This external CLK is the time-base (TB) of the application defining a time resolution of 20 ms.

-Interrupt-driven: Trigger signal a pushbutton connected at RB0/INT0.
+Interrupt-driven Trigger signal is a pushbutton connected at RB0/INT0.

-Interrupt-driven: CLK signal connected to RB1/INT1) to generate a time-base of 20 ms.
+Interrupt-driven CLK external oscillator connected to RB1/INT1 is used to generate a time-base TB = 20 ms.

-Study notes on how such (programmable) timer can be planned as in Chapter II using VHDL and FPGA/CPLD devices.
-In this way all the concepts involved will be known to you.
-Review as well P8 assignment on a programmable timer Timer_MMSS that is more complex but with the same organisation.
-Fig. 4 below shows yet another dedicated processor design.
+Fig. 3 below shows a dedicated processor design.
 The FSM has to be able to attend trigger active edges to start operation and control the datapath, for instance an up binary counter.

 Dedicated processor